DanielPNewman/DanielPNewman.github.io/index.md

 What to do with my life?

-Bring in the privileged position of having a choice of many worthy things that I *could* spend my effort on, and only limited time on earth, prioritisation and goal setting becomes an important, and difficult, task.
+Being in a privileged position with a choice of many worthy things that I *could* spend my effort on, and only limited time on earth, prioritisation and goal setting becomes an important, and difficult, task.

 To help, I created a high level personal “mission statement” as a guiding ‘north star’ used to check in and see if the way I spend my time is in line with how I want to live.

 **My mission is to:**